KazzleBear/2D-Lua-Game/README.md

 - Now run the shortcut in the VSC workspace and it should show a Roblox map

 Want to change the loaded obj?
-- On line 16 in main.lua, replace "MapNameEXAMPLE" with the exact folder name
+- In main.lua, replace "MapNameEXAMPLE" with the exact folder name

-Want to add more objs?
+Want to add more objs (objects)?
 - Make a folder and call it the exact same as your obj file, without the .obj extension, and put this folder inside "Objects"
 - Add the .obj file into the folder
 - If your obj has a .mtl file, add it into the folder too.
 The .mtl file must have the same name as the .obj file